 5. Complete one ethics-related course from the philosophy/religion department; consult an accounting faculty member for a list of acceptable courses.

+BMGT 211 Business Writing and Speaking (3)

 COMM 160 Communication in Everyday Life (3)

 COMM 270 Public Speaking (4)

-COMM 340 Public Relations (4)
+COMM 272 Oral Communication in a Professional Context (3)

 THEA 150 Acting (3)

 A note about the CPA exam